 2. Not Optimizing For Mobile

 No matter how pretty your website looks on your laptop, if it doesn’t look just as good when viewed on a tablet or phone, it is not doing its job.
-Believe it or not a majority of our internet browsing is done on mobile devices now.
+Believe it or not, a majority of our internet browsing is done on mobile devices now.
 A website that does not look as good on your phone as it does on your computer is a website that isn’t doing what needs to be done.

 3. Hiding Your Contact Information

 Websites are at their best when they’re interactive.
 People love having videos to watch, galleries to flip through, and methods of doing on top of just viewing.
-But while people are busy punching up their websites into the online equivalent of Disneyland, they often forget that main reason their website exists: to create avenues for web surfers to connect with you and your organization.
+But while people are busy punching up their websites into the online equivalent of Disneyland, they often forget the main reason their website exists: to create avenues for web surfers to connect with you and your organization.

 How do you fix that?